“Tree analysis using New Technology”

 Notes to run TNT in parallel, under Linux or Mac.- You have to install PVM in your machine, and copy the binary file to the PVM directory for binaries (either to $PVM_ROOT/bin/LINUX, or LINUX64, or DARWIN).
 Mixing 32 and 64 bit versions poses no problem, but binaries with limits on number of taxa do not connect properly to binaries without such limit, and viceversa.
 To avoid mixing, you can rename the binaries of any type (and make sure you copy identically renamed binaries to the corresponding PVM directory).
 You should no longer have problems compiling PVM, if you download a recent version (previous versions had problems with some compilers, but they have been fixed now --thanks, PVM guys!!).

 Updates.- Updates are done regularly (often every 2 months or so).
-The last update was done on November 11, 2015.
+The last update was done on July 13, 2022 (note Linux 32 and Mac 32 are discontinued).
 A list of recent additions and bugfixes is maintained here.

 A simple, one-shot analysis is now included in the aquickie.run script, which comes with all TNT versions.
 This runs a simple analysis with a search for most parsimonious trees (or asks whether you want to do a consensus estimation, if the data set is large), then calculates group supports using resampling.
 To run this under Windows, you first open your data set, and then open aquickie.run.
 Alternatively, to run the data contained in file "filename.tnt" open a DOS shell, and type:

 Linux/Mac.- You have to open the data file yourself, and then run the script.
 To do this, enter TNT and then type at the command line:

 proc filename.tnt ; aquickie ; [enter]

 The script will provide you with a few choices, then run the analysis automatically.